ceticamarco/dc/man.md

 # DESCRIPTION
 **dc** is an advanced, scientific and programmable RPN desktop calculator with macro support (re)written in C++.
-By default, dc supports a wide range of arithmetical, trigonometrical and numerical functions.
+By default, dc supports a wide range of arithmetical, trigonometrical and numeric functions.
 Its capabilities can be further extended by writing user-defined programs using the embedded, turing-complete, macro system.

 **dc** uses the reverse polish notation(**RPN**) to parse mathematical expressions.
 Unlike the infix notation, where operators